 PHOENIX PHIL-AM LIONS CLUB

 The Phoenix Phil-Am Lions Club is part of an international network who work together to answer the needs that challenge communities around the world.
-Charles Irion is currently the 2nd Vice President of the club, and has previously held positions of Director in 2013, and before that he was previously a president and treasurer of an affiliated club the Barangay Lions, in 2002.
-The Phil-Am Lions Club is part of one of the world’s largest service club organizations , Lions Clubs International.
-Irion has participated in several cataract medical missions in Benjamin Hill, Sonora, Mexico – which they perform each year.
-Everywhere the club volunteers go, they make friends, and communities get better.
+Charles Irion is currently President of the Club for the 2019-2020 Lion Year.
+He has previously held positions of 2nd Vice President in 2016, Director in 2013 and before that he was previously a President and Treasurer of an affiliated club, the Barangay Lions, in 2002.
+The Phil-Am Lions Club is part of one of the world’s largest service club organizations, Lions Clubs International.
+Irion has participated in several cataract medical missions in Benjamin Hill, Sonora, Mexico – which they perform regularly.
+Everywhere the club volunteers go, they make friends and communities get better.
 The club helps wherever help is needed, whether it’s in their own communities or around the world, with unmatched energy and integrity.

 SOCIAL VENTURE PARTNERS